November 17, 2023Review Recipe

-You will love this deliciously moist and fluffy 7Up cake for an easy treat.
-This Southern recipe uses a simple cake mix combined with lemon pudding and fizzy 7Up soda and is topped with a citrusy lemon glaze that will make your taste buds come alive.
+You will love this deliciously moist and fluffy 7UP cake for an easy treat.
+This Southern recipe uses a simple cake mix combined with lemon pudding and fizzy 7UP soda.
+It’s topped with a citrusy lemon glaze for a fresh and yummy dessert.

-7Up Cake is a delicious treat that’s perfect for any occasion.
-The fluffy and light yellow cake is infused with the delicate citrus flavor of 7Up soda and lemony pudding, creating an immensely flavorful experience.
+This yellow cake is infused with the delicate citrus flavor of 7UP soda and lemony pudding, creating a flavorful experience.

 For The Cake: